while-basic/OpenManusWeb/tests/README.md

 ## Mock Strategy

-The tests use Python's unittest.mock to mock the OpenAI API calls:
+The tests use Python's unittest.mock to mock various dependencies:

 - Mock responses are defined in fixtures
 - Different mock responses are used for different test scenarios
 - Tool calls are tested with appropriate mocked responses
+- Marqo vector database is mocked for memory agent tests

 ## Test Dependencies

 - pytest
 - unittest.mock
+- fastapi.testclient (for API tests)
+- tempfile (for log processing tests)